 If you hope to avoid the harsh penalties associated with a drug trafficking conviction, you will need a highly experienced criminal defense attorney to help you challenge the charges against you.

-Contact dedicated Tampa drug trafficking lawyer Brett Metcalf, Criminal Defense Attorney, P.A., for a confidential case evaluation.
+Contact dedicated Tampa drug trafficking lawyer Metcalf Falls, Criminal Defense Attorneys, P.A., for a confidential case evaluation.
 Complete our online contact form or call our office at 813-258-4800 to get started on your case today.